Hasimasi/ding/Permissions.md

 **Add a role's ID** in the `GrantToRoles` section of the group.
 Each role ID should be separated by **spaces**.
 For example:

     GrantToRoles = 173129876679688192 183343083063214081

+However, **don't add an ID to the Default group!** This group is assigned to everyone that doesn't have any other groups assigned and therefore needs no ID.